ofreyes2/DividendTracker/README.md

   - "Annual Total" shows the full year dividend amount
   - All calculators and stock details properly distinguish between payment cycle and annual dividends
 - **Ticker Manager** allows users to manually edit and load custom tickers
-  - Automatically loads 11,000+ tickers from `/assets/nanotickers.txt` converted to TypeScript module
+  - Automatically loads 11,000+ tickers from `/src/data/nanotickers.ts` by default
-  - Tickers are imported as a JavaScript module (`src/data/nanotickers.ts`) for instant loading
+  - Default refresh uses all 11,000+ tickers to find dividend opportunities
-  - Users can edit the ticker list directly in the app
+  - Users can edit the ticker list directly in the app via purple list icon
+  - Custom ticker lists are saved and used for future refreshes
-  - To update tickers: edit `/assets/nanotickers.txt` via SSH, then run the conversion script to regenerate the module
+  - To update the default ticker list: edit `/assets/nanotickers.txt` via SSH, then regenerate the TypeScript module
+- **Polygon.io API** - Single source of truth for all stock data
+  - Fetches dividends, prices, volumes, technical indicators, and company details
+  - Filters results to only show stocks with future ex-dividend dates
+  - Rate-limited to 5 requests per second for optimal performance

 ---